 The aforementioned stats were collected in April 2023.

 All basic functionality of search, analytics and dashboards is exactly the same between the two technologies.
 After all, OpenSearch was forked from a very mature version of Elasticsearch.
-For the standard use-cases, from the features perspective it doesn't matter which one you pick.
+For the standard use cases, from the features perspective it doesn't matter which search engine you pick.

 The difference in features between the projects will be for anything that was under Elastic’s X-Pack (free or paid), and all features that have been added after the fork.